reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 32 - 47
 ```

-The `Buyer` would have access to this code.
+The `Buyer` will have access to this code.

 * Line 32 defines `buyerInteract` as an `{!rsh} Object`.